cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/ansible_cloudmesh.rst

 ::

   ---
-  - hosts: local
+  - hosts: ansible-test
     remote_user: root

-In a previous tutorial, we setup two machines with ``local`` group name.
+In a previous tutorial, we setup two machines with ``ansible-test`` group name.
 This tutorial uses that two machines for MongoDB installation.
 Also, we use ``root`` account to complete Ansible tasks.

-.. note:: Indentation is important in YAML format.
+.. important:: Indentation is important in YAML format.
 Do not ignore spaces start
           with in each line.

 Tasks